Tsmith5151/recommendation-systems/README.md

 (movielens)[https://grouplens.org/datasets/movielens/] dataset as well.
 Currently, the examples are based off an anonymous online learning platform dataset that contains thousands of user/item interactions.
-For more details, please see the the ".csv' files in `data/`.
+For more details, please see the ".csv' files in `data/`.

 ## Recommender Classes